mahmoudomarus/Krib_host_dahsboard/DATABASE_DEPLOYMENT_SUCCESS.md

 ## ✅ Successfully Deployed Production Schema

-Your RentalAI database schema has been successfully deployed to Supabase using the CLI.
+Your Krib AI database schema has been successfully deployed to Supabase using the CLI.
 Here's what was accomplished:

 ### 📊 Database Tables Created